MicrosoftDocs/CommunityToolkit/docs/maui/imagesources/index.md

 title: ImageSources - .NET MAUI Community Toolkit
 author: GeorgeLeithead
-description: The .NET MAUI Community Toolkit extends .NET MAUI ImageSources. ms.date: 08/18/2022
+description: The .NET MAUI Community Toolkit extends .NET MAUI ImageSources. ms.date: 09/16/2022
 ---

 # ImageSources

-The .NET Multi-platform App UI (.NET MAUI) Image displays an `image` that can be loaded from a local file, a URI, an embedded resource, or a stream.
+The .NET Multi-platform App UI (.NET MAUI) `Image` displays an image that can be loaded from a local file, a URI, an embedded resource, or a stream.
 The standard platform image formats are supported, including animated GIFs, and local Scalable Vector Graphics (SVG) files are also supported.
 For more information about the `Image` control, see [Image](/dotnet/maui/user-interface/controls/image).

 Any control that has a property of type `ImageSource`, can specify the source of an image.
 The `ImageSource` property has the following methods that can be used to load an image from different sources: